reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 }
 ````

-## SameSite Cookie Attribute
+### SameSite Cookie Attribute
+Spring Security provides us with another approach that could mitigate CSRF attacks.
 [According to OWASP](https://owasp.org/www-community/SameSite),
 > “SameSite prevents the browser from sending the cookie along with cross-site requests.
 The main goal is mitigating the risk of cross-origin information leakage.
 It also provides some protection against cross-site request forgery attacks.”

 This attribute can be set to three values:
-1. **Strict** - This will prevent the browser from sending the cookie to the target site in all cross-site browsing context.
+1. **Strict** - This will prevent the browser from sending the cookie to the target site in all cross-site browsing contexts.
 This is the most restrictive forbidding third-party cookies
    to be sent in cross-site scenarios.
 2. **Lax** - This rule is slightly relaxed as with this value the server maintains the user’s logged-in session after the user arrives from an external link.
 3. **None** - This value is used to turn off the `SameSite` property.
 However, this is possible only if the `Secure` property is also set i.e the application needs to be HTTPS enabled.

 {{% info title="Browser compatibility for SameSite attribute" %}}
 All recent versions of known browsers support the SameSite attribute.
-Its [default value](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) in case the attribute isn't specified is set to **Lax** to enable defense against CSRF attacks.
+Its [default value](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) in case the attribute isn't specified is set to **Lax** to enable defence against CSRF attacks.
 {{% /info %}}

 To configure the `SameSite` attribute in a SpringBoot application, we need to add the below configuration in `application.yml`: